HackSouth/hacksouth.github.io/_posts/2021-01-25-SARS-and-the-Flash.md

 The de facto response for a frustrated nation is to apportion blame.
 We quickly jump to all the things we would have done differently (better) were we at the helm, but as the saying goes “hindsight is 20/20”.

-Before looking at the current state of affairs and what is expected to come, it’s critical that we examine the timeline that led to this position our South African Revenue Services finds itself in today.
+Before looking at the current state of affairs and what is expected to come, it’s critical that we examine the timeline that led to the position that SARS finds itself in today.

 SARS has been aware that Adobe Flash had a limited lifespan since the announcement by Adobe back in July 2017, this ultimately put pressure to expedite the migration of forms to HTML5.
 In total there are roughly 44 forms, complex in nature with conditional logic and key calculations.
 No easy task.